zhullyb/monyhar/monyhar/ui/android/javatests/src/org/chromium/ui/test/util/RENDER_TESTS.md

 # Render Tests

-Render tests are the way of performing pixel diff/image comparison tests in Chromium's Android instrumentation tests.
+Render tests are the way of performing pixel diff/image comparison tests in Monyhar's Android instrumentation tests.
 They are backed by the Skia team's Gold image diffing service, which means that baselines (golden images) are stored outside of the repo.
 Image triage (approval/rejection) is handled via the Gold web UI, located [here](https://chrome-gold.skia.org/).
 The UI can also be